 Conditioning strategies are necessary to retrain a behavioral response in a dog and therefore they are essential for animal behaviorists.
 But when I teach my dog properly nothing gets retrained.
-First I teach the most basic understanding by creating an association to body language, a cue or a prop.
-Then I may add on to it, or combine it with another behavior the dog knows.
+First I teach the most basic understanding by creating an association to body language, a verbal cue or a physical prop.
+Then I may add on to it, or combine it with another behavior the dog knows and relate that to a new cue.
 When I do this, the dog learns almost instantly and a great deal of progress can be made in a short period of time.
-Learning through conditioning requires repetition, takes a lot of time, and gives less effective results.
-So I do not shape a complex behavior in a way that refines how the dog reacts to a cue.
+Training effectively through conditioning requires a variety of techniques involving a lot of repetition and takes a lot of time and expertise.
+So I do not shape a complex behavior in a way that refines or changes how I expect the dog to react to a cue.
 I start with ‘be a splitter not a lumper’ and break complex behaviors down to a sequence of simple behaviors that the dog understands and develop the associations.
 Every cue or prop has one meaning and that meaning never changes.
 Then sequencing the associations in the proper order becomes critical if I want to train in a way that makes sense to the dog.

 Another example.
 I teach a dog to hold an object until I say ‘drop’ when I play tug exchanging with my dog.
 I don’t teach my dog to retrieve a ball until after this is established and when I apply the ‘drop’ cue to retrieving the ball then doing an exchange the dog has no problem understanding it.
 But if I train a fetch first, then try to teach the dog to hold the ball while running after me and my tug, I have to resort to a lot of repetition and shaping and errors.

 Another reason that conditioning is required has to do with the genetics of behavior.
 Inbreeding can result in a behavior, a reaction to a stimulus, being removed from a line of dogs.
-For example a good working Jack Russell cannot be distracted from its prey, its peripheral awareness has been turned into an over-riding focus.
+For example a well bred working Jack Russell cannot be distracted from its prey.
 So if you want to be able to distract it from working you will have to condition the behavior.
 That response is no longer part of the dog’s natural repertoire, the dog no longer sees it as an option.
-It was bred out of the breed in order to create a better working dog
+It was bred out of the breed in order to create a better working dog.

-In summary, the reasons for conditioning behaviors discussed above are;
+The reasons for applying conditioning techniques to training behaviors as discussed above are;

 – needing to modify an existing behavior

-– not breaking a behavior down to single associations
+– not initially breaking associations down to single behaviors

 – not sequencing associations properly